-The current College Board members are:
+The current members of the College Board are:

-Boards of Catholic education in Queensland have grown in number and quality since their inception in the late 1970s.
+Boards of Catholic Education in Queensland have grown in number and quality since their inception in the late 1970s.
 They were established primarily as a response to requests by parents to be more active participants in Catholic schooling.
-Today they are available to each Catholic education community in Queensland and provide a structure and process for genuine partnership in planning and decision making involving the key members of these communities.
+Today they are available to each Catholic Education community in Queensland and provide a structure and process for genuine partnership in planning and decision making involving the key members of these communities.

 The Catholic School Board is based on a 'Pastoral Model' of service to the school community.
 Board membership is an invitation to share in the educational ministry of the Church in the context of Catholic education.
 The 'Pastoral Model' involves a 'power with' approach where focus is on supporting the leadership decision making of the College Principal.
 Board processes are not meant to be competitive, argumentative or forums for lobbying.
 Members bring a unique perspective based on their life journey where a sharing of wisdom can help in the discernment of future directions for the College.

 The St Peter Claver College Board was formed in 2004.

 The Philosophy and Practice of Sharing Wisdom can be summarised as follows:

 “To each the Lord gives a piece of the wisdom.

 To no one does God give all the wisdom.